 It starts off innocently enough with gentle dinos.
 But like the movies (and most story-based theme park rides)—SPOILER ALERT!—things go horribly wrong.
 After nearly getting swallowed by a mean-looking T-rex, the boats take an 85-foot dive down a dark, steep hill (one of the longest plunges for a shoot-the-chutes park ride) and make an enormous splash at the bottom.

-The Florida land also includes the Jurassic Park Discovery Center, which evokes the main building from Spielberg's film.
+The Florida land also includes the Jurassic Park Discovery Center, which evokes the main building from Spielberg’s film.
 It includes a replica T-rex fossil, a "nursery" with "dinosaur eggs" that "actually" hatch, and other exhibits.
 The Pteranodon Flyers is a fairly gentle, suspended roller coaster.
-It has limited capacity and notoriously long lines.
+It has very limited capacity and notoriously long lines.
 The Flyers soar over Camp Jurassic, a well-appointed, dino-themed play area for younger kids.

 Dining in Jurassic Park includes Thunder Falls Terrace, a quick-service restaurant which offers decent rotisserie chicken, BBQ ribs, and other items, and The Burger Digs, which has beef burgers and garden burgers on its menu (but, alas, not brontosaurus burgers).

-In summer 2016, Islands of Adventure will open Skull Island Reign of Kong in Jurassic Park.
-While it will deviate from the movies and focus on Universal's famous ape, dinosaurs will be prominently featured in the much-anticipated attraction.
+In summer 2016, Islands of Adventure opened Skull Island Reign of Kong in Jurassic Park.
+While it deviates from the dinosaur movies and focuses on Universal's famous ape, the prehistoric animals are prominently featured in the attraction.

 The Theme Park Versions in Hollywood, Japan, and Singapore

 Universal Studios Hollywood features Jurassic Park - The Ride, which is more or less the same as Florida's boat-based River Adventure.
 It closed in 2018, however, and will reopen in 2019 as a Jurassic World-themed ride.
 The Hollywood park also offers a Jurassic Cafe with a patio dining area that overlooks the splashdown chute of the ride.
 But the more compact park does not have any of the other Jurassic Park attractions found at Islands of Adventure.